 We have received a photo from @FireWatford of the cat that was rescued from the flat fire we attended last night.
 Our new #smokeypaws oxygen therapy equipment put to good use! 🐱🚒 @ReqsFireDog @garstonfire @KL_FireStation @SCWatfordFS pic.twitter.com/bfjwTi1VrT— Herts Fire Control (@HertsFRSControl) August 5, 2018

-A seven months pregnant mother whose bottom floor flat was flooded in the fire has not been given any alternative accommodation.
+A seven months pregnant mother whose bottom floor flat was flooded in the fire was not given any alternative accommodation and after a few failed attempts to contact her sister, she drove ther instead.

 The residents above and below have not had any support over the weekend.